Textile and Crafts Tour to Exotic Morocco

 Includes the following:

-- 15 nights accommodations, (double occupancy), in charmingly decorated riads (small private villas with central courtyards), and excellent modern hotel in Casablanca)
+- 15 nights hotel accommodations (Sept.
+20 through Oct.
+4), (double occupancy), in charmingly decorated riads (small private villas with central courtyards), and excellent modern hotel in Casablanca)

 - All meals and non-alcoholic beverages–except 1-2 lunches* and 2 dinners.